Do you want to climb Mount Kilimanjaro?

 - Filmmakers, authors & journalists

-- Disabled veteran (with two prosthetic legs)
+- Disabled veteran with two prosthetic legs

 HIGHLY REGARDED

-- U.S. and foreign newspapers
+- U.S. and international news outlets

 - Best selling books

-- Award winning films
+- Award winning films and documentaries

 - and more…